 “Meeting summaries are less formal than meeting minutes”

 Meeting summaries are less formal than meeting minutes.
+And since they’re informal, meeting recap templates are not necessary.
+There are no rules on how to write a meeting summary and people can just use bullet points to highlight key items of the discussions.
+Still, it won’t hurt to have a meeting summary template and include at least the time and date of the meeting.
 Meeting minutes are used to provide a detailed, official record of a meeting.
 Although the information included in meetings summaries and meeting minutes may be very similar, meeting minutes usually follow a much more structured template because in some cases they will act as legal documentation.
 Some companies will have their own template depending on what information they require to be captured in meeting minutes, while many use Robert’s Rules of Orders as their outline.

 Four reasons why meeting summaries are awesome